 Authorize guest access in Microsoft Teams

-To satisfy your organization’s requirements, you can manage Microsoft Teams guest access features and capabilities through four different levels of authorization.
+To satisfy your organization's requirements, you can manage Teams guest access features and capabilities through four different levels of authorization.
 All the authorization levels apply to your Microsoft 365 organization.
 Each authorization level controls the guest experience as shown below:

 - Azure Active Directory: Guest access in Teams relies on the Azure AD business-to-business (B2B) platform.
 This authorization level controls the guest experience at the directory, tenant, and application level.

 - Teams: Controls the guest experience in Teams only.

 - Microsoft 365 Groups: Controls the guest experience in Microsoft 365 Groups and Teams.

 - SharePoint and OneDrive: Controls the guest experience in SharePoint, OneDrive, Microsoft 365 Groups, and Teams.

 These different authorization levels provide you with flexibility in how you set up guest access for your organization.
-For example, if you don’t want to allow guest users in your Microsoft Teams but want to allow it overall in your organization, just turn off guest access in Microsoft Teams.
+For example, if you don't want to allow guest users in Teams but want to allow it overall in your organization, just turn off guest access in Teams.
 Another example: You could enable guest access at the Azure AD, Teams, and Groups levels, but then disable the addition of guest users on selected teams that match one or more criteria such as data classification equals confidential.
-SharePoint Online and OneDrive for Business have their own guest access settings that don't rely on Office 365 Groups.
+SharePoint and OneDrive have their own guest access settings that don't rely on Microsoft 365 Groups.

 The following diagram shows how guest access authorization dependency is granted and integrated between Azure Active Directory, Teams, and Microsoft 365.

 Control guest access in Azure Active Directory